 Polyembryony (%): A wide range of variation in the level of polyembryony was observed among the different citrus rootstocks (Table 1).
 Rough lemon had the highest percentage of polyembryony (71.17%), which was significantly higher than that of Karna khatta (56.13%), whereas the lowest polyembryony percentage was exhibited by Khasi papeda (3.85%).
 The reduced polyembryony percentages in certain species may be due to poor germination and inherent species characteristics.
 The extent of polyembryony in different citrus rootstocks has also been reported by various authors.
 Kishore et al., 2012 noted C. jambhiri has highest polyembryony (>90%).
 Similarly, Altaf et al. (2001) recorded maximum polyembryony (90–100%) in Rangpur lime seedlings, contrasting with our present findings.
 Carvalho and Silva (2013) documented the lowest polyembryony (31% to 32%) in Citrange and Malta lemons, whereas Lemon galgal, Jambheri local, Narangicoorg, Kumquat, Marmalade orange, and Citrus macrophylla genotypes exhibited higher levels of polyembryony (33% to 75%).

-Seedling height (cm): Seedling height also showed significant variation among the citrus rootstocks (Table 1).
+Seedling height (cm): Seedling height (growth) also showed significant variation among the citrus rootstocks (Table 1).
 At 14 months after sowing (MAS), the maximum seedling height was recorded in rough lemon (43.25 cm), followed by Karna khatta (40.93 cm) and Kachai lemon (39.70 cm).
 The lowest seedling height (27.52 cm) was recorded for C. indica seedlings.
 In general, all rootstocks exhibited nearly 95.41% of the initial vegetative growth between 6 and 8 months after sowing (MAS), that is, between June and August, which coincides with the monsoon season.
 However, seedling growth rates were approximately 37.48% for all rootstocks from 8 to 10 MAS (August to October).
 Furthermore, the rate of seedling growth declined to 12.59% at 10–12 MAS (October–December) and gradually decreased to 8.05% between 12 and 14 MAS (December–February).
 This may be due to the slow growth rate and the fact that the physiological activities of plants are at a minimum during winter.

 Under protected conditions, short days and relatively low temperatures during the winter seasonwere found in Citrange (1.82).
 Rough lemons, being vigorous in nature compared to other citrus genotypes, have better plant height and a higher number of shoots/branches per plant.
 Similarly, the results were confirmed by Singh et al., 2010, who also reported the highest number of shoots in Rough lemon (4.80), followed by sour orange and Rangpur lime.